ktaka-ccmp/google-oauth2-example/Detailed.md

     }
 ~~~

-The getUser function fetches user data from the API server.
+The getUser function tries to fetch user data from the API server.
+If there is a valid session in the cookie, we can obtain user data, meaning the user is as authenticated.
-When the user data is null, we can regard her as unauthenticated.
+When the obtained user data is null, we can regard her as unauthenticated.

 ~~~
     const getUser = () => {